 - 6.2.14 The Operating Company shall carry out Winter Service "snow desk" exercises prior to 1 November in each Winter Service Period.
-Such exercises shall be based on scenarios provided by the Director and shall serve to test the effectiveness of the Operating Company's proposed Winter Service Contract Personnel. - 6.2.15 During the Winter Service Period, the Operating Company shall report the known effects and impacts of adverse weather conditions to Traffic Scotland.
+Such exercises shall be based on scenarios provided by the Director and shall test the effectiveness of the Operating Company's proposed Winter Service Contract Personnel. - 6.2.15 During the Winter Service Period, the Operating Company shall report the known effects and impacts of adverse weather conditions to the Network Operations Service Providers.
 The Operating Company shall liaise closely with; - (a) Transport Scotland, - (b) Police Scotland, - (c) the Traffic Scotland Operations and Infrastructure Services Contractor and Traffic Scotland Systems Contractor, - (d) adjacent local road and road authorities, - (e) adjacent Trunk Road operators, and - (f) Network Rail to monitor adverse winter weather and travelling conditions and ensure that the Winter Service Plan for provision of Winter Service at boundary interfaces is implemented.
-The Operating Company shall submit reports on the condition of the Trunk Roads of the Units every hour to Traffic Scotland during periods of Severe Weather forecasted by the United Kingdom Met Office.
+The Operating Company shall submit reports on the condition of the Trunk Roads of the Unit every hour to Traffic Scotland during periods of Severe Weather forecasted by the United Kingdom Met Office

-- 6.2.16 When Winter Service Operations are planned, the Operating Company shall notify electronically Traffic Scotland, to inform them of such Operations and, when appropriate, to request that messages be displayed on all relevant electronic warning systems and variable message signs. - 6.2.17 From 1 November to 30 April inclusive, the Operating Company shall carry out Winter Service Patrols on those sections of Trunk Roads identified in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.6 Winter Service Patrols.
+- 6.2.16 When Winter Service Operations are planned, the Operating Company shall notify electronically the organisations referred to in Schedule 2 Scope, Section 6 Network Operations Winter Service, 6.2 Management, 6.2.67, to inform them of such Operations and, when appropriate, to request that messages be displayed on all relevant electronic warning systems and variable message signs. - 6.2.17 From 1 November to 30 April inclusive, the Operating Company shall carry out Winter Service Patrols on those sections of Trunk Roads identified in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.6 Winter Service Patrols.